₹ 2 lakh – ₹ 80 lakh

 - Reduced liquidity: If a company’s liquidity decreases, lenders may charge higher interest rates due to perceived risk, increasing the cost of debt.

-How to reduce cost of debt?
+How to reduce the cost of debt?

 - Improving credit rating: Companies can reduce their cost of debt by improving their credit rating through better financial management.